Cantara/HTTPLoadTest-Baseline/README.md

 }
 ```

-The HTTPLoadTest-baseline comes with a pre-configured benchmark for load-test runs, which is defined in DefaultLoadTestBenchmark.json.
-We will soon add support
+The HTTPLoadTest-baseline comes with a pre-configured benchmark for load-test runs, which is defined in
-to post your own benchmarks and add a URI to expose the result of the evaluation of the last load-test run for easy integration to your automated QA processes.
-If
-you want to play with it, you'll find the result of the evaluation in /health.
+DefaultLoadTestBenchmark.json.

 * [Clustering HTTPLoadTest-baseline](CLUSTERING.md)

 # Some ideas of advanced usage

-Since HTTPLoadTest is an API-based load-test platform it can be fun to create test-runs, which create new TestSpecifications and then run and verify the generated
+Since HTTPLoadTest is an API-based load-test platform it can be fun to create test-runs, which create new TestSpecifications
-tests.
-I.e. you can use this to "discover" URI/Paths of an application, and du simple variations to discover potentionally security issues, DoS vectors and the like.
+and then run and verify the generated tests.
+I.e. you can use this to "discover" URI/Paths of an application, and du simple
-If time permits, we'll see if we can make a short intro/demo of such usage sometime in the future.
+variations to discover potentionally security issues, DoS vectors and the like.
+If time permits, we'll see if we can make a
+short intro/demo of such usage sometime in the future.

 # Development and Contribution

 HTTPLoadTest-baseline is still in its early days, but has already proven to be very useful in many sitiuations.
-We encourage you to
+We encourage
-take it for a spin.
-If you fork the codebase and use it as a starting poing for making your specialized version or want to contribute
+you to take it for a spin.
+If you fork the codebase and use it as a starting poing for making your specialized version or
-to the baseline codebase is up to you.
-We love feedback, so please tell us what you think and do not be afraid to use the github
+want to contribute to the baseline codebase is up to you.
+We love feedback, so please tell us what you think and do not be
-issues to flag bugs or new feature requests.
-We also love comitters and pull-request, so don't be shy...
+afraid to use the github issues to flag bugs or new feature requests.
+We also love comitters and pull-request, so don't be
+shy...

 ### Quick build and verify